 What Is the Best Paint Finish for Kitchen Walls?

-In most cases, low sheen is the best paint finish for kitchen walls.
+In most cases, low sheen is the best paint finish for kitchen walls — kitchen walls deal with cooking residue, regular wiping, hand marks, and more daily wear than standard bedroom walls.
 Kitchen walls deal with cooking residue, regular wiping and cleaning, hand marks around switches and entries, occasional moisture and condensation, and more daily wear than a standard bedroom wall.

 A quality low-sheen wall paint such as Dulux Wash&Wear or a kitchen-specific low-sheen system like Dulux Kitchen & Bathroom is usually the most practical choice.
 If the kitchen includes painted trims, doors, or cabinetry, those surfaces often perform better in semi-gloss or gloss.